zyh001/WindowsSpyBlocker/README.md

 ## How ?

-I use QEMU virtual machines on the server virtualization management platform [Proxmox VE](https://www.proxmox.com/en/) based on :
+QEMU virtual machines are used on the server virtualization management platform [Proxmox VE](https://www.proxmox.com/en/) based on :

 * Windows 10 Pro 64bits with automatic updates enabled.
 * Windows 8.1 Pro 64bits with automatic updates enabled.
 * Windows 7 SP1 Pro 64bits with automatic updates enabled.

-I clean traffic dumps every day and compare results with the current rules to add / remove some hosts or firewall rules.
+Traffic dumps are clean every day and compared with the current rules to add / remove some hosts or firewall rules.

 Tools used to capture traffic :
 * **qemu -net dump** : capture